ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.netatmo/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* IMPORTANT: js-controller 3.3.19 is needed at least!
 * (Apollon77) Adjust some roles and written data to prevent warnings in logs
 * (Apollon77) Try fix events